 When to visit: Taking into account the size of Vietnam deciding the best time to visit can be difficult.
 The south sees the monsoon season around May- September whilst the north experiences it from October to April.
 The best time to visit Vietnam is during the Spring months of Feb-April.
 The temperatures are moderate, less humid and rainfall is lighter.
 March and April have the lowest rainfall across all destinations and temperatures are pleasant and get cooler as you go north.

 Getting Around: If you are short on time Vietnam local airlines offer cheap airfares.
-We flew from Hanoi to Nha Trang with Vietnam airlines which was a decent price and took just under 2 hours.
+We flew from Hanoi to Nha Trang with Vietnam airlines which were a decent price and took just under 2 hours.
 I also recommend travelling through Vietnam on a train, you not only get to see a different side to the epic country but it’s also a more eco way to get around.

 Related: 10 Tips for Travelling to Asia